-Today, with so many cybersecurity threats, online scams, phishing and general spammers, consumers are weary.
-Having a professional email set up will help you overcome one of the first hurdles when you’re being considered.
+Today, with so many cybersecurity threats, online scams, phishing, and general spammers, consumers are wary.
+Having a professional email setup will help you overcome one of the first hurdles when you’re being considered.

 What’s more, if you decide to continue using the full suite of Google Workspace collaboration tools you’ll have 24/7 security support and tools for keeping your own information secure.